 Classification is the separation of particle collectives into two products of different particle sizes.
-Depending on the active principle, these can be divided into two categories:
+Depending on the active principle, it can be divided into SCREEN CLASSIFICATION and FLOW CLASSIFICATION.

 During screen classification, particles with different sizes are separated according to their geometrical particle form.
 In contrast, the particles flow in a fluid during flow classification.
-Here, different forces for separation such as field forces, flow forces, and inertia forces are utilized.
+Here, different forces for separation are utilized, such as field, flow, and inertia forces.

-In both screen classification and flow classification, you can distinguish between wet and dry classification.
-If necessary, the classification units integrated in the grinding circuits can be used as individual units separated from the grinding circuit for making a product.
-The following separating types or elements are available for this:
+Both screen and flow classification can be further divided into wet and dry classification.
+If necessary, the classification units integrated into the grinding circuits can be used as individual units separated from the grinding circuit for making a product.
+The following separating types or elements are available:

 - Vibrating screens for wet and dry screening